pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 ### Networking

 Pydio Cells webserver maybe bound to any port that suits your security rule.
 However, if it is exposed directly to the outside world, it will probably need **80** or **443** ports to be available to serve on standard HTTP/HTTPS ports.
-See the following os-specific sections for learning how to configure the service properly.
+See the following os-specific
+[sections](/en/docs/cells/v1/os-specific-guides) to configure the service properly.

 ### Cells Binary